TheDeveloper/abacus/README.md

 metrics.printPeriodically(10000);

 // Periodically flush counters to statsD.
 This is opposed to sending the counter each time it is changed
-// If config.resetOnFlush is false, the counters will be cumulative.
-Otherwise, they're reset to 0 on each flush.
+// If `config.resetOnFlush` and `config.deleteOnFlush` are false, the counters will be cumulative.
+Otherwise, they're reset to 0 or cleared on each flush.
 // This is automatically setup if config.flushFrequency is set. metrics.flushPeriodically(60000); // in milliseconds.
 Flush every 60 seconds

+// Immediately flush all metrics and close the statsD connection metrics.stop();
 ````

 ### Configuration